ENUSEC/LeTourDuHack19_Writeups/crypto/fixme/fixme.md

 finally the final trick is to notice in the alphabet there are a few characters switched postions.
 For example the i and j, and the p and q.
 Once you have made these changes you will be able to get the flag.

 LTDH19{N0t_aLL_thAt_tR1ckY}

+I have attached both the solved file and the original as well as the zip.